Dudhkanra: Gram panchayat

 Villages in Ainya gram panchayat are: Akuni, Aniya, Bandpur, Banipur, Bara Choughara, Dudhkanra, Ganeshpur, Goplapur, Jiara, Kalyanbati, Mukundapur, Sadpur and Shyamsundarpur.

 Demographics

-As per 2011 Census of India Dudhkanra had a total population of 391 of which 206 (53%) were males and 185 (47%) were females.
+As per 2011 Census of India Dudhkanra had a population of 391 of which 206 (53%) were males and 185 (47%) were females.
 Population below 6 years was 46.
 The total number of literates in Aniya was 284 (82.32% of the population over 6 years).

 Economy

-Known solely for their exquisite strawberry fruit, this village thrives in the region.
+This village is known mainly for its exquisite strawberry fruit in the region.

 Transport

 Bargachia railway station is the nearest railway station.